Is debt bad?

 The rich rule over the poor, and the borrower is a slave to the lender.
 Proverbs 22:7 (CSB)

-Debt obligates the borrower to the lender.
-As Christians, our primary obligation is to the Lord, and as Jesus warns us, we can't “serve two masters” Matthew 6:24 (CSB).
+Debt obligates the borrower to the lender, and as Christians, our primary obligation is to the Lord.
+As Jesus warns us in Matthew 6:24, we can’t “serve two masters”.

 1. Increased Personal and Financial Stress

 Debt can lead to significant stress if the payments become difficult to manage.
-This stress can affect your mental health, spiritual well-being and relationships.
-Financial issues can be a source of tension in your relationships with your spouse and family.
-Disagreements over money management can strain marriages, especially if one spouse is more affected by the stress of debt than the other.
+This stress can affect your mental health, spiritual well-being and even your relationships.

 2. Reduced Flexibility in Your Finances and Life